Mike Swaim

 Mike Swaim (born June 7, 1952) is an American former professional stock car racing driver who has competed in the NASCAR Busch Series and the NASCAR Goody's Dash Series.
 He is a former champion of the Dash Series, having won the championship in 1984 and 1985.

-He is the father of former racing driver Mike Swaim Jr., who also competed in NASCAR.
+Swaim is the father of former racing driver Mike Swaim Jr., who also competed in NASCAR.

 Motorsports results

 NASCAR

 (key) (Bold - Pole position awarded by qualifying time.
 Italics - Pole position earned by points standings or practice time. * – Most laps led.)